lfehrmann/DiffRIR_Multi_Source/README.md

 This is a modified version of the DiffRIR model that supports training with multiple source positions.
 Single-source training can still be performed without any changes.
 Multi-source training has been tested exclusively with RIRs.
 Additional metrics have been added for validation. trace_mp.py is an improved version for computing precomputed reflection paths and supports multiprocessing.
-Instructions for using DiffRIR in multi-source mode can be found in the section # Training and Evaluation.
+Instructions for using DiffRIR in multi-source mode can be found in the section # Multi-Source Training and Evaluation.
 Modified by Luka Fehrmann, 2025

 # Hearing Anything Anywhere - CVPR 2024